geins-io/geins-sdk/docs/guide/installation.md

 const geinsCore = new GeinsCore(geinsSettings);
 ```

-This instance will serve as the entry point for all other Geins SDK modules, enabling them to communicate seamlessly.
+This instance is the entry point for other Geins SDK modules, enabling seamless communication.

 ## Verifying Your Setup